seattleacademy/mcp9808/README.md

 # Examples

+To quickly learn how to use the mcp9808 sensor library, sample programs are available in the module’s example folder.

+temperature.js is a bare-bones program that outputs the temperature to the console once a second.
+Navigate to node_modules/mcp9808/examples and run

+	sudo node temperature.js

+graph.js provides a powerful web interface for using the mcp9808 sensor.
+To use, run:

+	sudo node graph.js

-To quickly learn how to use the mcp9808 sensor library, sample programs are available in the module’s example folder. temperature.js is a bare-bones program that outputs the temperature to the console once a second. graph.js provides a powerful web interface for using the mcp9808 sensor.
-After running sudo node graph.js, navigating to [ip address]:10000 will bring up a graph of the sensor’s temperature readings and a list of commands to send to the sensor.
+Then navigate to [ip address]:10000 will bring up a graph of the sensor’s temperature readings and a list of commands to send to the sensor.